Chase Ink Business Unlimited® Credit Card

 - Real-time purchase alerts.

-Chase Ink Business Unlimited has a 0% APR introductory promotion on purchases and balance transfers for 12 months from account opening.
-Following the end of the introductory period, the variable regular APR applies.
+Chase Ink Business Unlimited has a 0% APR introductory promotion on purchases for 12 months from account opening.
+Following the end of the introductory period, the variable regular APR applies, currently 18.49% to 24.49% variable.

 There is no annual fee.
 Foreign transactions cost 3%.
 Cash advances cost the greater of $15 or 5%.
 Balance transfers cost the greater of $5 or 5%.
 There is no fee for additional employee cards (authorized user cards), which earn rewards at the same rate as the primary cardholder’s card.